mondeja/mkdocs-include-markdown-plugin/README.md

 This plugin provides two directives, one to include Markdown files and another to include files of any type.

-Paths of included files can be absolute or relative to the path of the file that includes them.
-This argument also accept globs, in which case certain paths can be ignored using the `exclude` argument.
+Paths of included files can be either:

+- Local files with absolute or relative paths to the file that includes them.
+- Globs matching multiples files, in which case certain paths can be ignored using the `exclude` argument.
+- URLs to include remote content.

 File paths to include and string arguments can be wrapped by double `"` or single `'` quotes, which can be escaped prepending them a `\` character as